godotengine/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 *A State Machine editor plugin in Godot 2 by kubecz3k.
 It lets you manage states and transitions visually*

-Open source
+Open-source
 -----------

-Godot offers a fully open source code-base under the **MIT license**.
-This means all the technologies that ship with it have to be Free as well.
+Godot offers a fully open-source codebase under the **MIT license.** This means all the technologies that ship with it have to be Free (as in freedom) as well.
-For the most part, they’re coded from the ground up by contributors.
+For the most part, they’re coded from the ground-up by contributors.

-Anyone can plug in proprietary tools for the needs of their projects.
-They just won’t ship with the engine.
-This may include NViDia PhysX, Google Admob or an FBX file importer.
+Anyone can plug in proprietary tools for the needs of their projects - they just won’t ship with the engine.
+This may include NViDia PhysX, Google Admob, or an FBX file importer.
 Any of these can come as third-party plugins instead.

 On the other hand, an open codebase means you can **learn from and extend